At a glance

 - the measures you have taken, or propose to take, to deal with the personal data breach and, where appropriate, of the measures you have taken to mitigate any possible adverse effects.

-You have to report a notifiable breach to the relevant supervisory authority without undue delay and within 72 hours of when you became aware of it.
+You have to report a notifiable breach to the ICO without undue delay and within 72 hours of when you became aware of it.
 Part 3 of the Act recognises that it will often be impossible for you to investigate a breach fully within that time-period and allows you to provide information in phases.
 If you cannot provide all the information required above within 72 hours, you must also explain reasons for the delay in your breach notification.